foundersandcoders/ws-database-testing/README.md

 * Next open psql/pgcli in terminal and connect to your test database: `\c [test_database_name]`
-* Run db_build.sql file to create the schema and populate your test database with data: `\i [full_path_to_db_build.sql]` (To easily copy a file's full path right click on it in atom and click on "Copy Full Path")
+* Next you will run the db_build.sql file to create the schema and populate your test database with data: `\i [full_path_to_db_build.sql]` (To easily copy a file's full path right click on it in atom and click on "Copy Full Path")